How To Break Into Musical Theater

 What should I prepare for a musical theater audition?

 • Headshots: A good headshot reflects your type and accurately represents how you look right now (not, say, two years ago).
 Musical theater headshots aren’t that different from other acting headshots.
-Any headshot should be taken by a professional photographer, not your cell phone.
+Any headshot should be taken by a professional photographer, not your cellphone.

 • Your “book”: Every MT performer needs a binder containing sheet music for their prepared audition songs.
 In MT terminology, this binder is your “book.”
 As voice teacher Andrew Byrne explains, “the preparation of your audition book is a clear way to show a casting panel that you are a pro.
 Having your sheet music well-organized and polished shows us that you understand the role of the pianist in making your performance successful.”
-Most MT auditions request an uptempo song or a ballad, sometimes one of each.
+Most MT auditions request an uptempo song or a ballad, and sometimes one of each.

 What can I expect in a musical theater audition?